 favored by baseball players nor the dashing nazi-buster

-.
-Nor the shorthand for "capture".
-A "cap" is the maximum number of instances of something a game's engine can process.
-Once you've hit the cap for that thing, any other factors which would increase it beyond the cap may as well not have happened.
+, nor the shorthand for "capture"), this is the maximum quantity of something that a game's engine allows.
+Once you've hit the cap for that particular element, any other factors which would exceed that limit are silently ignored, and may as well not have happened at all.